 With its calm waters and wide clean white sand shores, Cayucos Beach is a favorite for sunbathers, skin divers, swimmers, surfers, rock hounds and driftwood gatherers who troll the miles of shoreline, collecting shells and various other sea treasures that wash up on shore.
 The beach also has a children’s play area, with picnic tables and barbecues.

 At least half of all the hotels in town are located downtown, as are the city services, and the Chamber of Commerce where you can pick a visitor’s guide to navigate the area.

 From downtown, Hardie Park is a short walk where a freshwater swimming pool is open and available to the public all summer.
 In the park, visitors will find year-round tennis courts, picnic tables barbecue pits, and a playground.

 For over two decades, the town’s normally laid-back mood transforms every New Year’s Day, as thousands of people run into the frigid Pacific Ocean–some in costume–as thousands more watch from the pier and shore in the Annual Carlin Soule Polar Bear Dip.

 Another annual tradition is the Women’s Surf Contest.
 This year event organizers are even inviting boogie boarders too, so there’s no excuse not to come out and get wet.
 Don’t surf?
 That’s no problem as a few of the local surf shops offers lessons for adults and grommets alike.

-Getting to Cayucos is an easy 224-mile scenic drive from Los Angeles. and 232 from anywhere in the San Francisco are.
+Getting to Cayucos is an easy 224-mile drive from Los Angeles. and 232 from San Francisco.
 So next time you are looking for a weekend getaway, explore Cayucos.